IBM/aspera-cli/docs/README.md

 ```

 > [!TIP]
-> The `aspera user info show` command can be used to verify modifications.
+> The `ascli aoc user profile show` command can be used to verify modifications.

 #### [Option Preset](#option-preset) modification for JWT